Ipsum/network/lab4/ReadMe.txt

     - Option 1 is default (no intentional corruption)
     - Option 2 can be selected to intentionally corrupt data in ACK on the sender side
     - Option 3 can be selected to intentionally corrupt data in the packet on the receiver side
+    - Option 4 can be selected to intentionally drop the received ACK packet at the sender
+    - Option 5 can be selected to intentionally drop the received data packet at the receiver.
     - press get file to get the entered file from the server